craftingcity/RollHighOrDie/Core Rules/Character Rules/Defenses.md

 Your character's Armoring will depend on your currently worn Equipment.

+###### Damage Resistance (DR)
+While you have more than 0 Armoring, you reduce any damage you would by your current Damage Resistance total.

 ###### True Damage
 There are times a character will take damage despite the condition of their Armoring.
 This damage is known as True Damage.
 When a character takes True Damage, they treat their Armoring as 0 when taking that damage.